 In the second week, students work in small groups on the mini-research project of their choice in one of our partnering laboratories.
 During this week, they will gain hands-on experience on how research is conducted including literature research, data acquisition and interpretation.
 On the last day, students will give a short oral presentation and present a poster about their project to their NeuroCamp colleagues.
 Upon completion of the course, research certificates and awards will be provided to all students.

-Please note that the concept of this project is still open to alterations depending on third parties input and laboratories support.
+Please note that the concept of the summer school is still open to alterations depending on third parties input and laboratories support.

-Research projects availability will depend on the number of laboratories that will support this project.
-We encourage current PhD students to be responsible for the project and for the students; this activity will count as teaching experience for which the PhD students will receive a GSN teaching certificate that can be used in their CV or for credits in graduate programs.
+Research projects availability depends on the number of laboratories that support this project each year.
+We encourage current PhD students to be responsible for the project and for the students.
+This activity will count as teaching experience for which the PhD students can receive a teaching certificate that can be used in their CV or for credits in graduate programs.

 The official language of the camp is English.
-All lectures and practical training will be conducted in English.
+All lectures and practical trainings will be conducted in English.

-The camp is designed for final and penultimate year Gymnasium students of schools in the Munich area.
+NeuroCamp is designed for final and penultimate year Gymnasium (high school) students from around the world.

-15 - 20 students will be able to participate in the camp.
+15 - 20 students will be able to participate in the camp each year.